First Period architecture: Interior features

-Inside the houses, walls are furnished with clay and twigs to protect the houses from severe weather condition, and staircases are created an L shape to match the design of a centered chimney.
-A heavy oak frame and thick beams (about 8 to 12 inches) are used to maintain the house structure, their exposures are main symbols of First Period houses, differentiate its style from Second Period (Georgian style) interior design.
+Inside, walls were furnished with clay and twigs to act as insulation.
+Staircases are often built in an L or U shape around the central chimney.
+A heavy oak frame and thick wooden beams are used to maintain the house structure.

-Wooden frames of First Period houses were smoothed by planes whereas timber frames of later colonial architecture styles were roughly adzed and incomplete.
-The carpenters wisely chose which part of the frames needed to be exposed and flourished (mainly leaving the timber structure in the front rooms exposed to sunshine), this design had last for a hundred years which demonstrated their expertise in architecture was improving.
+Wooden frames of First Period houses were smoothed by planes, whereas timber frames of later colonial architecture styles were roughly adzed and incomplete.
+Due to the lack of an architect, the frame was often left exposed.

-Floor plans
+Floor plan

 First Period houses were constructed with less variable floor plans.
-The most commonly seen one is Single Eell, appeared in Massachusetts Bay around the 1620s, then by the late 1680s, Five-Room Central Chimney with lean-to Plan was introduced, later by the end of the seventeenth century in surrounding colonies, Double Cell, Two-Room Deep, Raised Five Room Centre-Chimney Plan came into sight.
-A simple First Period house consists of a hall for daily living and master bedrooms on the first floor and two bedrooms for children on the second floor led by a central staircase.
-This saltbox house design come back again in the 1940s, Colonial Revival architectures implemented First Period concepts which shows the practicability of First Period houses.
+The most common plan is two-room central-chimney, found in Massachusetts Bay.
+Another variation of floor plan was a one-room-deep linear plan, which featured a small porch or hall immediately after the main entrance with large rooms on either side.
+The rooms would be separated by the central chimney and the staircase leading to the second floor.
+The second floor was usually a similar layout, but with the addition of sleeping quarters.

 Transformation of styles

-Houses Built before ca. 1660
+Houses built before c.
+1660

-First Period architecture could be divided into three periods of time, the earliest immigrants comprise this age category from settlement to the 1660s.
+First Period architecture could be divided into three periods of time, the earliest immigrants constitute this age category from settlement to the 1660s.
 Ten existing houses in Massachusetts have been proved that they were built before 1660 based on structural evidences.

-Houses Built from 1660–1700
+Houses built from 1660 to 1700

-While houses built before 1660 were designed by colonists with no architectural background, houses built from 1660 to 1700 were constructed by experienced carpenters, with heavy timber frame to support the structure and more complex design (Tolles & Tolles, 2004).
-One iconic characteristic about it is chamfers with massive amount of decorative "stops" to carry the wooden frame (Sheldon & Wilson, 2004).
+While houses built before 1660 were designed by colonists with no architectural background, houses built from 1660 to 1700 were constructed by experienced carpenters, with heavy timber frame to support the structure and more complex design.
+One iconic characteristic about it is chamfers with massive amount of decorative "stops" to carry the wooden frame.

-Houses Built from ca. 1700 to 1725
+Houses built from c.
+1700 to 1725

 Houses built after 1700 are less decorative and quarter-round or wide decorative bevels replaced the older, bold version of chamfers, sophisticated design are no longer favored.
 With growing populace of Georgian architecture style in New England, timber frames had a tendency to be hidden and decorated, instead of being shown to people.
 The joiners substituted the carpenters as main contributors to interior design.